The 6 Spaces Needing DiY Project organizing That I’m going to attack.

 Okay, so this one may not be a priority, but it’s such a unique space, and what else would we use it for?
-You probably can’t tell from the photos, but there’s only about 2 feet of space between the railing and bookcases.
+You probably can’t tell from the photos, but there are only about 2 feet of space between the railing and bookcases.
 It’s carpeted and the cats think that’s just fantastic.
-We would like to give them some sort of built in jungle gym up there.
+We would like to give them some sort of built-in jungle gym up there.
 We think Lucy is part monkey and part canine.
 She’s a spunky cat with a lot of energy and needs a good outlet.

 6. Yard Sunny spot for succulents, herbs and a fire pit or bowl.

 I haven’t had much of a chance yet to explore its possibilities.
 The backyard is completely overgrown with Kudzu.
 If you aren’t familiar with it, it’s a rather un-liked invasive weed that grows like crazy and smothers out other plants nearby.
 The yard is going to be a challenge because we don’t want to spend our own money or even time on it, but it’s got a lot of potential.
 And since I’m an outdoor lover, I really would like to make it a nice space to be in.

 I also will need a sunny place where my succulents can thrive.
 With all the planter projects I do, it’s much more economical if I can propagate my own plants to use in the new planters I make.
 Sharing the sunny space will be some sort of small herb garden.
 Both our front and back yard seems to be tree covered.
 It’s hard to say now, with trees bare of leaves and the sun at a different angle than it will be in warmer months, just where that sunny spot will be.

 We will have to see if we can do a fire pit, again we are restricted because we rent.
 If I’m really feeling like a fire pit will add to a nice outdoor atmosphere, then I may just opt to make a fire bowl instead.